holochain/holochain-rust/doc/holochain_101/src/how_to_contribute.md

 ### Access Rights

-Please note that while those with direct write access to the repository will be able to submit change requests without creating a fork, those without will have to create a fork.
-However, this actually adds very little complexity in practice, just meaning that those with write access to the repository will have to review and merge your pull request.
+If you don't have write access to the repository you need to create a fork to contribute.
+Forking is easy.
+Click the "Fork" button in the top right hand corner of the Github UI.

 ### Making a new article